PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 `neovim` or `telescope-recent-files` packages?", answer="

 You totally could do that.
 Let's call this decision a personal preference.
-The reasoning behind is that I feel like the cohesion is better with ultisnips fingerprinting in less modules.
+The reasoning behind is that I feel like the cohesion is better with Ultisnips fingerprinting in less modules.
 But feel free to do it anyway you find the best.") }}